 “I would step back from this for a day to process my emotions.
 Then once again re-evaluate the feedback holistically to understand in which areas I should improve.
 If something appears unclear, I’d approach the manager or peers for extra guidance.
 Overall, I’m open to constructive criticism and treat failure as a learning opportunity.
 I’d rather fail fast and learn than stay delusional in my beliefs.”

 Technology is everywhere in the workplace, so strong digital literacy skills are kind of expected.
-The purpose of this hypothetical interview question is to gauge your ability to learn new tools on your own.
+The purpose of this hypothetical interview question is to gauge your ability to master new software on your own.

-Your answer should explain how you’re approaching new software adoption.
-Provide a quick walkthrough.
+Your answer should explain how you’d approach adoption.
+Give a quick walkthrough.
 Use a specific example from your last position if you can to give your answer extra validity.

 Sample answer: